top of page

 3 / Is financing available?

-Financing for tiny homes is extremely limited.
-Some buyers have been able to go to a financial institution with whom they have a great relationship and secure a loan with a significant down payment.
-Most have needed to find a private individual willing to finance the home.
+Financing for tiny homes has become easier.
+Please contact us for some options.
+We always suggest first going to your financial institution with whom you have a great relationship and secure a loan with a significant down payment.
+Second, find a financial institution to finance.
+Third, find a private individual willing to finance the home.
+Financing is usually short term.

 4 / Where can I put my Park Model Tiny Home?